Principality of Orange: House of Orange-Nassau

-As an independent enclave within France, Orange became an attractive destination for Protestants and a Huguenot stronghold.
-William III of Orange, who ruled England as William III of England, was the last Prince of Orange to rule the principality.
+Annexation by France

 The principality was captured by the forces of Louis XIV under François Adhémar de Monteil Comte de Grignan, in 1672 during the Franco-Dutch War, and again in August 1682, but William did not concede his claim to rule.
 In 1702, William III died childless and the right to the principality became a matter of dispute between Frederick I of Prussia and John William Friso of Nassau-Dietz, who both claimed the title 'Prince of Orange'.
 In 1702 also, Louis XIV of France enfeoffed François Louis, Prince of Conti, a relative of the Châlon dynasty, with the Principality of Orange, so that there were three claimants to the title.

-Finally in 1713 in the Treaty of Utrecht, Frederick I of Prussia ceded the Principality to France (without surrendering the princely title) in which cession the Holy Roman Empire as suzerain concurred, though John William Friso of Nassau-Dietz, the other claimant to the principality, did not concur.
+In 1713, under the Treaty of Utrecht, Frederick I of Prussia ceded the Principality to France (without surrendering the princely title).
+The Holy Roman Empire, as the suzerain power, concurred in this cession; however, John William Friso of Nassau-Dietz, the other claimant to the principality, did not.
 Only with the treaty of partition in 1732 did John William Friso's successor William IV, Prince of Orange, renounce all his claims to the territory, but again (like Frederick I) he did not renounce his claim to the title.
 In the same treaty an agreement was made between both claimants, stipulating that both houses be allowed to use the title.

-In 1713, after Orange was officially ceded to France, it became a part of the Province of the Dauphiné.
+After Orange was officially ceded to France, it became part of the province of the Dauphiné.

 Following the French Revolution of 1789, Orange was absorbed into the French département of Drôme in 1790, then Bouches-du-Rhône, then finally Vaucluse.

-In 1814 after the defeat of Napoleon, the Dutch Republic was not revived but replaced into the Kingdom of the United Netherlands, under a King of the House of Orange-Nassau.
+In 1814, after the defeat of Napoleon, the Dutch Republic was not revived but replaced into the Kingdom of the United Netherlands, under a King of the House of Orange-Nassau.
 In 1815 the Congress of Vienna took care of a French sensitivity by stipulating that the Kingdom of the Netherlands would be ruled by the House of Oranje-Nassau – "Oranje", not "Orange" as had been the custom until then.
 The English language, however, continues to use the term Orange-Nassau.

 Today, Dutch crown princess Amalia carries the title "Princess of Orange" in the official form of Prinses van Oranje.